-Timer Mode, Addresses 89h)
+f) TMOD (Timer Mode, Addresses 89h)

-this SFR your program may configure each timer to be a 16-bit timer, an 8-bit automer, a 13-bit timer, or two separate timers.
-Additionally, you may configure the timers count when an external pin is activated or to count "events" that are indicated on an appin.
+The Timer Mode SFR is used to configure the mode of operation of each of the two timers.
+Using this SFR your program may configure each timer to be a 16-bit timer, an 8-bit autoreload timer, a 13-bit timer, or two separate timers.
+Additionally, you may configure the timers to only count when an external pin is activated or to count "events" that are indicated on an external pin.

-TL0/TH0 (Timer 0 Low/High, Addresses 8Ah/8Ch)
+g) TL0/TH0 (Timer 0 Low/High, Addresses 8Ah/8Ch)